opea-project/GenAIComps/comps/nginx/README.md

 To use Nginx for service forwarding, users need to setup environment variables first.
 The variables set here will be substituted in `nginx.conf.template`.

-For example, if you want to use Nginx to forward the frontend, backend services of a [ChatQnA](https://github.com/opea-project/GenAIExamples/tree/main/ChatQnA) example, setup environment variables as below:
+For example, if you want to use Nginx to forward the frontend, backend services of a [ChatQnA](https://github.com/opea-project/GenAIExamples/tree/main/ChatQnA) example, setup environment variables as below.

 ```bash
 export FRONTEND_SERVICE_IP=${your_frontend_service_ip}